jtbldrco/LWComCon/ROADMAP.md

 # LWComCon Road Map

-This draft Road Map summarizes candidates for next development ...
+This (ancient) draft Road Map summarizes candidates for next development ...

 - Connection Resiliency: project lwcomcon_full execution makes it unclear whether, when a node goes down and is brought back up, reconnections take place as expected/desired.
 It could very well be an